hakerdefo/hakerdefo.github.io/_posts/2019-1-23-machine-gun-road.md

 Can't be midnight for sure!
 Now waking up and looking at the clock won't do me any good as it's been dead for months.
 Can the clock run backwards if the batteries are reversed?
-Can it go back in time to the day I sat my foot in this den for the first time?
+Can it go back in time to the day I set my foot in this den for the first time?
 Will that do me any good?
 Perhaps no.
 She is not bad after all.